stfc/docker-and-gh-actions-for-ml/docs/2-containerising-it.md

 Next, it copies all of our code from our repository into the image.

 Then, it specifies what command should be run when a container using this image is run.
-Specifically, `ENTRYPOINT` is the initial command and `CMD` are all the arguments to that initial command, so in this case running our Docker container will run the full command `gunicorn distilgpt2_api.api:app --worker-class uvicorn.workers.UvicornWorker --workers 1 --bind 0.0.0.0:8000`.

 !!! note "Choosing a Python base image"
     There are loads of different base images you could use for Python, from "slim" to "bullseye" to "alpine" and plenty more if you're looking outside the offical python images.